Back to All Events

 Keynote Speaker

-Hear from our Keynote Speaker, Dr Jessica Surdey, on advancing adolescent and young adult wellbeing through interdisciplinary research, policy, and education.
+Attendees heard from our Keynote Speaker, Dr Jessica Surdey, on advancing adolescent and young adult wellbeing through interdisciplinary research, policy, and education.
 Dr Surdey has 15+ years of experience in international, interdisciplinary work on policy, educational practice, and intervention research.

 Research Presentation Sessions

-Session titles include:
+Session titles included:

 • Children & Young People’s Health Journeys: Integrating Research, Experience, & Innovation